-I traveled to historic Boston last week to take part in the WITS15 conference (Women in Travel Summit) for travelers, travel professionals, and bloggers.
+I traveled to historic Boston in the fall of 2015 to take part in the WITS15 conference (Women in Travel Summit) for travelers, travel professionals, and bloggers.
 It was a time of firsts for me.
 My first solo trip not knowing a soul and my first trip as a blogger.
 Not only had it been twenty three years since I had been to the city of Boston, but it was also the first time in two years that I had witnessed and been part of a truly snowy climate.
-I arrived in historic Boston via Logan International Airport and paid way too much money to take a cab to our host hotel, The Revere, located downtown near the Theatre District and Chinatown.
+I arrived in historic Boston and took a cab to our host hotel, The Revere, located downtown near the Theatre District and Chinatown.

 The Revere Hotel provided us lovely accommodations at a discounted rate and hosted our convention on their stylish sixth floor.
 Even though I arrived prior to noon, my room was ready and waiting.
 The spacious room was decorated nicely with modern touches, the beds were ultra comfy, and we had a small balcony that was good for taking panoramic city photographs.

 My first priority after check-in was to find a good lunch.
 I only had to cross the street to one of Boston’s finest seafood institutions, Legal Sea Foods at the Park Plaza location.
-There I enjoyed a bowl of soup and salad and my server was friendly and attentive.
-The Lobster Bisque was creamy and rich with chunky fat lobster pieces peeking out of the center of the bowl and was accompanied by two warm dinner rolls.
+There I enjoyed a bowl of creamy Lobster Bisque and Tortilla Salad.
+The Bisque had chunky fat lobster pieces peeking out of the center of the bowl.
+It was accompanied by two warm dinner rolls.
 The Tortilla Salad featured tart green apples, goat cheese, avocado, red peppers, and crunchy tortilla strips and was topped with so much succulent crabmeat that it looked like it had been snowed on.
 The meal was pricey for lunchtime, $36.22 without tip, but I savored every bite of it.

 Next I took a stroll through Boston Commons, the oldest park in the US, located only a block or so away.
 Boston Commons is comprised of 50 acres and has set the stage for numerous TV shows and movies, and more importantly, many historic events.
 The architecture along the walk was spectacular.

-I signed up for a tour called Bittersweet Boston, in which seven of us ladies, accompanied by our fearless leader Rese, explored Boston in search of chocolate and drinks.
+I signed up for a tour called Bittersweet Boston, in which seven of us ladies, accompanied by leader Rese, explored Boston in search of chocolate and drinks.
 We walked across the Commons to the subway station and were afforded a close-up look of the gorgeous Boston State House, which is also the state capitol and houses government offices.
-The subway ride on the T train seemed complicated and I was glad to have somebody guiding me because I never could have figured out their rail system.
+The subway ride on the T train seemed complicated.
 We ended up in Somerville for our first stop, the Taza Chocolate Factory.

 We arrived at Bantam Cider, a modern American cider taproom, thoroughly soaked to the bone from the wicked rain and chilled.
 Bantam is a local company that uses Massachusetts grown apples and quality all-natural ingredients to press and turn out some amazing hard ciders.
 The result, pure deliciousness and something new I had never experienced, nor was familiar with.
-We each decided to try a flight of ciders (which cost $10) and were given samples of a few of their most popular items and then could pick the remainder of our five.
+We each decided to try a flight of ciders, around $10, which includes five choices.
 “Wunderkind”, their flagship cider, has a 6% ABV and is described as “Sparkling wine yeast combined with a touch of flour-blossom honey”.
 All of us liked this one but the group favorites were “Rojo”, a tart and mildly sour cherry product, and “The Americain”, my favorite, which was an ale finished with rose petals, green cardamom, coriander, clove, and cinnamon.
 The three mentioned are mainstays on Bantam’s menu and the rest of the flavors are subject to change.
-Our other options were “Wild One”, a sour, vinegar & mustard cider, “Dry-Hopped”, which nobody in my group tried, and “Sweet & Scrumpy”, which they call a “Farm-stand cider made for adults”.
-That one landed many compliments as well.
-Being silly, we dipped the pretzel rods they gave us to snack on into the “Wild One” and decided that some day they should market that mixed with some base ingredients to make party dips.

-We concluded our evening at the last stop, “The Independent“, located at 75 Union Square, where we had a nightcap and shared some chips with Gochujang spread.
+We concluded our evening at the last stop, “The Independent“, where we had a nightcap and shared some chips with Gochujang spread.
 Order two, it is delicious!
-The “Man Moth”, a cocktail made with Bourbon, Averna, cinnamon, honey, and whiskey barrel-aged bitters, was a bit hit with the group.
+The “Man Moth”, a cocktail made with Bourbon, Averna, cinnamon, honey, and whiskey barrel-aged bitters, was a bit hit with our group.

 The next day in Boston began with a walk through the lovely Theatre District, a new part of the city for me.
 I enjoyed a coffee and bagel then set out for my tour of the day with On Location Tours,which takes you through the locations of TV shows and movies filmed in the city.
-Marketing Manager Lauren met us at the hotel and brought us goodie tote bags complete with American Hustle and Good Will Hunting DVD’s (two of Boston’s finest films), chapsticks, candies, and more.
-We loved the free gifts!
-Our group was taken on a modern and comfortable bus for three hours through the many districts of Boston while tour guide Javier enthusiastically shared trivia with us regarding films and tv shows that were filmed at the sites.
+Marketing Manager Lauren met us at the hotel and brought us goodie tote bags.
+We loved the free swag!
+Our group was taken on a modern and comfortable bus for the next three hours through the many districts of Boston, while tour guide Javier enthusiastically shared trivia with us regarding films and tv shows that were filmed at the Boston sites.